 Appendix J: Contributing authors: What you need to know on a daily basis to operate LC-MS/MS and ICP-MS and successfully conduct TEQA.

-Paul R. Loconto holds a Ph.D. in analytical chemistry and a M.S. in physical chemistry.
+Paul R. Loconto holds a PhD. in analytical chemistry and an MS in physical chemistry.
 He has published 35 peer-reviewed papers in analytical chemistry and in chemical education.
 He has given over 40 talks and poster presentations at various workshops, meetings, and conferences.

-In 2001, he joined the Michigan Department of Community Health, Bureau of Laboratories as a Laboratory Scientist Specialist.
-Here, in addition to training new employees on how to use GC-MS, GC-MS/MS, GC-AED, SPE, he taught co-workers how to satisfy QA/QC requirements.
-He focused on developing analytical methods for biomonitoring.
-He also conducted trace quantitative analysis in support of the Laboratory Response Network for the U.S. Centers for Disease Control and Prevention (CDC).
+In 2001, he joined the Michigan Department of Community Health, Bureau of Laboratories, as a Laboratory Scientist Specialist.
+Here, in addition to training new employees on how to use GC-MS, GC-MS/MS, and GC-AED instruments, as well as SPE sample prep techniques, he taught co-workers how to satisfy QA/QC requirements.
+He focused on developing analytical methods for biomonitoring while conducting trace quantitative analysis in support of the Laboratory Response Network for the U.S. Centers for Disease Control and Prevention (CDC).